 Is Tfue on Twitch?

-Yes, Tfue is on Twitch and is the second-most followed streamer on the platform behind Ninja, with over 7.1 million followers.
-His channel also has over 20,000 subscribers.
+Yes, Tfue is on Twitch and has over 9 million followers.
+His channel also has around 10,000 paying subscribers.